ringanta/terraform-aws-acm-multiple-hosted-zone/examples/different-aws-account/README.md

 # Terraform AWS ACM Multiple Hosted Zone Example

-This example provides guides on how to use terraform-aws-acm-multiple-hosted-zone module.
+This example provides guides on how to use terraform-aws-acm-multiple-hosted-zone module involving multiple AWS accounts.
+To be precise, the ACM certificate will be provisioned in a certain AWS account while the domain are hosted in another AWS account.

 ## Usage